CX-Box/cxbox-doc/docs/widget/fields/field/multivalue/multivalue.md

                     entity.addField(MyExampleDTO_.customField.getName(), "The field 'customField' can contain only letters.");
                 }
                 if (String.valueOf(dto.getCustomFieldAdditional()).matches("[A-Za-z]+"))  {
-                    entity.addField(MyExampleDTO_.customFieldAdditional.getName(), errorMessage("The field 'customFieldAdditional' can contain only letters."));
+                    entity.addField(MyExampleDTO_.customFieldAdditional.getName(), "The field 'customFieldAdditional' can contain only letters."))
                 }
                 if (entity.getFields().size() > 0) {
                     throw new BusinessException().setEntity(entity);